-To view the current server certificate:
+► To view the current server certificate:

 - Click Administration > Server Certificate.
 The summary information of the installed certification displays.
-Click Details for more. - When a USB drive is connected, you can export the file.
+Click Details for more. - With a USB drive connected or a Network Storage mounted, you can export the file.

 Import Private Key and Certificate